- Who We Are

 Physicians' Frequently Asked Questions

-There is a great deal of information, and disinformation, available about the Oregon and Washington Death with Dignity Acts and physician-assisted dying.
+There is a great deal of information, and disinformation, available about the Oregon, Washington, and Vermont Death with Dignity Acts and physician-assisted dying.
 This section provides clear answers to questions physicians typically ask about these sometimes confusing issues.
 Please also refer to the FAQ pages of the Oregon Department of Human Services and Washington State Department of Health.

 The Oregon Death with Dignity Act: A Guidebook for Health Care Professionals, developed by the Task Force to Improve the Care of Terminally-Ill Oregonians.

 The Final Months of Life: A Guide to Oregon Resources, developed by The Task Force to Improve the Care of Terminally Ill Oregonians.

 Physician-assisted death defined

 Physician-assisted dying generally refers to a practice in which the physician provides a patient with a lethal dose of medication, upon the patient's request, which the patient intends to use to end his or her own life.